Music City Roots

 Music City Roots is a live radio show, created and produced by John Walker and Todd Mayo.
 The show is owned and its international trademark is held by Heng Dai Media, LLC, a Tennessee corporation.
 The television show is distributed via American Public Television, and airs on PBS affiliate stations across the US and Canada.

 Initially born as a radio show, Music City Roots is now carried by flagship station WMOT, 89.5 FM in Murfreesboro-Nashville, TN.
 The syndicated broadcast is carried by stations across the US.
-Music City Roots “on the road” has been filmed and broadcast from multiple locations, including Belfast, Northern Ireland and Tamworth, Australia.
+Music City Roots "on the road" has been filmed and broadcast from multiple locations, including Belfast, Northern Ireland and Tamworth, Australia.

-Home Venue for the broadcast have been:

-The Loveless Barn - 2009-2015

-The Factory at Franklin - 2015-2017

-A future home venue is currently under construction in Madison, Tennessee on the site of Amqui Station, a museum founded by Johnny Cash to preserve the 1910-era passenger train station.

-Heng Dai Media’s Roots Radio brand and musical format has been contractually licensed by WMOT radio.
+Heng Dai Media's Roots Radio brand and musical format has been contractually licensed by WMOT radio.